BrenoCPimenta/Java-CRUD/README.md

   * Our last class will be **GardenService**, since its not a good practice to access directily the DAO layer, we will use this class.

-  * Now we will **TEST** a Final method on _StepByStep_: testSaveDeletePlant
+  * Now we will **TEST** a Final method on _StepByStep_: testSaveDeletePlantService
-    - We will create a plant object;
-    - Save it in the table (DataBase);
-    - Search for it on the DataBase, to see if it worked;
-    - Verify the AutoIncremented id;
-    - Then update this plant we added withanother name and verify;
-    - For last, we will delete the plant, and verify if it worked again;
+    - It will be exactly as the last test method, but now we will be using the methods from the service class.

 ------